techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **Support:**

-- Provide a partially built project with the bird and game loop already working.
+- Provide a partially completed project with bird movement and basic spawning already in place.
-- For some participants, focus the session just on seeing how new pipes appear and move left.
-- Allow them to work mainly on adjusting game speed or gap frequency.
+- Let less‑confident learners focus on adjusting speed and gap spacing rather than writing every loop themselves.

 **Extend:**

-- Add a score that increases each loop while the player is alive.
+- Add a score that increases as long as the player survives.
-- Increase difficulty gradually by speeding up the game or reducing the gap.
+- Increase difficulty over time by speeding up the pipes or shrinking the gap.
-- Add special “bonus” gaps or different types of obstacles.
+- Add sound effects when the bird flaps or crashes.
-- Challenge advanced participants to explain their logic to a partner.
+- Create special patterns: double gaps, long walls, etc.

 ---

-## Cross-Curricular Links

-- **Maths:** sequences, counting from zero, simple probability via random choices.
-- **Science/Engineering:** systems that follow rules every cycle (control systems, simulations).
-- **Art & Design:** designing fair but challenging game levels and feedback.
+## Assessment & Reflection

+Questions you can ask at the end:

+- “In your own words, what is an array?”
+- “Why is an array useful in Crashy Bird?”
+- “What would be harder if we tried to manage each pipe separately?”
+- “Where in your game do you loop through a list and update everything?”

+Learners who can answer these questions and make small changes to the game have met the goals for the week.

 ---

-## KS2 Computing Curriculum Mapping

-- Design, write and debug programs that accomplish specific goals.
-- Use sequence, selection and repetition in programs.
-- Work with variables and various forms of input and output.
-- Use logical reasoning to explain how some simple algorithms work and to detect and correct errors.

----

 ## Materials & Setup

-- BBC micro:bits with batteries or USB power.
+- BBC micro:bits and USB cables (or batteries for unplugged play).
-- Laptops / Chromebooks with internet access.
+- Laptops / Chromebooks with access to MakeCode.
-- Projector or large display for live demos.
+- Projector or large display for live coding and diagrams.
-- Whiteboard and pens for arrays diagrams and game sketches.
+- Whiteboard for drawing lists and game diagrams.

 ---

 ## Safety & Safeguarding

-- Check cables to avoid trip hazards during any movement around the room.
+- Manage cables and devices to avoid tripping hazards.
-- Ensure participants stay seated while testing handheld devices.
+- Encourage calm movement in the room – the game is virtual, not physical.
-- Follow school safeguarding procedures for supervision and device use.
+- As always, follow school/organisation policies for supervision and online access.

 ---